Kayouuu/libft/README.md

 # libft

-Library used to manipulate variable in C
+Library used to manipulate variables in C

 # Compilation